timothyb0912/blog/_posts/2022-09-30-Missing-Conversations.md

   that carry extreme, "unaccepted," or unpleasant thoughts, emotions, and behaviors,
 - preemptively control our lives to avoid triggering the exiled parts
-- reactively repress the exiled parts of mind if we fail to avoid their triggering.
+- and reactively repress the exiled parts of mind if we fail to avoid their triggering.

 As children, the external world relates to us in this way.
 Think of how many kids are told to
+"stop crying before I give you something to cry about!"
+(I.e., repressed.)
-"stop crying before I give you something to cry about!" (repression) Accordingly, we learn at a young age that it is unsafe to openly and thoroughly discuss the most important topics in our life.
+Accordingly, we learn at a young age that it is unsafe to openly and thoroughly discuss the most important topics in our life.